BinomialLLC/basis_universal/README.md

 Note that basisu defaults to sRGB colorspace metrics.
 If the input is a normal map, or some other type of non-sRGB (non-photographic) texture content, be sure to use -linear to avoid extra unnecessary artifacts.

+To add automatically generated mipmaps to the .basis file:

+`basisu -mipmap x.png`

+There are several mipmap options that allow you to change the filter kernel, the smallest mipmap dimension, etc. The tool also supports generating cubemap files, 2D/cubemap texture arrays, etc.

 To unpack a .basis file to multiple .png/.ktx files:

 `basisu x.basis`

-The mipmapped .KTX files will be in a variety of GPU formats (PVRTC1 4bpp, ETC1-2, BC1-5, BC7), and to my knowledge there is no single .KTX viewer tool that supports every GPU texture format.
+The mipmapped .KTX files will be in a variety of GPU formats (PVRTC1 4bpp, ETC1-2, BC1-5, BC7), and to my knowledge there is no single .KTX viewer tool that supports every GPU texture format that we support.
 BC1-5 and BC7 files are viewable using AMD's Compressonator, ETC1/2 using Mali's Texture Compression Tool, and PVRTC1 using Imagination Tech's PVRTexTool.
 Links:

 [Mali Texture Compression Tool](https://duckduckgo.com/?q=mali+texture+compression+tool&atb=v146-1&ia=web)]